cmc-aau/nanopore_16Samp/README.md

 # Full-length 16S nanopore workflow

-Bash script to map reads against a taxonomic database and produce a abundance table compatible with ampvis2.
+Bash script to map reads against a taxonomic database and produce an abundance table compatible with ampvis2.

 ## Requirements